 each interval it is setup for.

-Manual Errors: In the existing scenario, the data was manually extracted from an input source such as a MS Excel file or an email and then manually entered into the core banking ap-plication.
+Manual Errors: In the existing scenario, the data was manually extracted from an input source such as an MS Excel file or an email and then manually entered into the core banking application.
 This lead to various kinds of data entry errors such as incorrect Amount values, incorrect Beneficiary details and Sanctioned payments not being assigned to the compliance team for approval.
-Based on analysis of the error trend and the underlying process steps being performed, we estimated that more than 80% of the manual errors could be eliminated with a RPA solution.
+Based on an analysis of the error trend and the underlying process steps being performed, we estimated that more than 80% of the manual errors could be eliminated with a RPA solution.

 At the end of the Assessment Study, TAO provided detailed insight and recommendations which included:

 - Process analysis at a P5 level of detail of the As-is Process

 - Change recommendations to increase automatability

 - Business Case that included Quality, Efficiency, Productivity and Cost benefits